JonathanWilbur/mueller-report/volume1.md

 may well be measured by what the participants expected to receive at the time of the agreement, see, e.g., United States v.
 Tombrello, 666 F.2d 485, 489 (11th Cir.
 1982), Goldstone's description of the offered material here was quite general.
-His suggestion of the information's value-i.e., that it would "incriminate Hillary " and "would be very useful to \[Trump Jr.'s\] father "-was non- specific and may have been understood as being of uncertain worth or reliability, given Goldstone's lack of direct access to the original source.
+His suggestion of the information's value-i.e., that it would "incriminate Hillary" and "would be very useful to \[Trump Jr.'s\] father "-was non- specific and may have been understood as being of uncertain worth or reliability, given Goldstone's lack of direct access to the original source.
 The uncertainty over what would be delivered could be reflected in Trump Jr.'s response ("if it's what you say I love it") (emphasis